-- Amortised cost: Debt instruments that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortised cost.
+• Amortised cost: Debt instruments that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortised cost.
 A gain or loss on a debt instrument that is subsequently measured at amortised cost and is not part of a hedging relationship is recognised in profit or loss when the asset is derecognised or impaired.
-Interest income from these financial assets is included in interest income using the effective interest rate method. - FVPL: Debt instruments that are held for trading as well as those that do not meet the criteria for classification as amortised cost or FVOCI are classified as FVPL.
-Movements in fair values and interest income are recognised in profit or loss in the period in which they arise.
+Interest income from these financial assets is included in interest income using the effective interest rate method.

-2.11 Financial assets (Continued)

-(a) Classification and measurement (Continued)
+- 2.11 Financial assets (Continued) - (a) Classification and measurement (Continued)